abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_10_Implementing_Azure_File_Sync.md

 In this lab, you will perform:

-- Implement DFS Replication in your on-premises environment.
+- Exercise 1: Implementing Distributed File System (DFS) Replication in your on-premises environment
-- Create and configure a sync group.
+- Exercise 2: Creating and configuring a sync group
-- Replace DFS Replication with Azure File Sync-based replication.
+- Exercise 3: Replacing DFS Replication with File Sync-based replication
-- Verify replication and enable cloud tiering.
+- Exercise 4: Verifying replication and enabling cloud tiering
-- Troubleshoot replication conflicts.
+- Exercise 5: Troubleshooting replication issues

 ## Estimated time: 60 minutes